 Tax Deed Sales are the sale of property to the highest bidder at a public auction.
 Properties are sold to recover delinquent property taxes.
 A tax deed sale occurs when the owner of a Tax Certificate applies for a tax deed application after holding the tax certificate at least twenty-two months from the date of delinquency.
-The tax deed application is filed with the County Tax Collector who then forwards the application to the Clerk of the Circuit Court.
+The tax deed application is filed with the County Tax Collector who then forwards the application to the Clerk of the Circuit Court and Comptroller.
 A deputy clerk then conducts the sale or public auction in accordance with Florida Statutes.
 Tax Deed Sales are held in the Commission Chambers on the fifth floor of the Leon County Courthouse.
 The Courthouse is located at 301 S. Monroe Street, Tallahassee, Florida.

 Tax Deed Sale Procedures

 For the next auction date and time please click here.

 For Frequently Asked Questions about tax deeds, click here

 The Tax Deed Office of the Clerk of Court and Comptroller notifies property owners that their property identified on the Tax Certificate will be so